-For the use of sandalwood and rose water: Mix 2 tablespoons sandalwood powder with sufficient rose water to a smooth paste.
-Spread the mixture evenly over the skin for 15 minutes, then rinse with cold water and pat dry.
+To use sandalwood and rose water, mix 2 tablespoons sandalwood powder with sufficient rose water to a smooth paste.
+Spread the mixture evenly over the skin for 15 minutes, rinse with cold water, and pat dry.
 Repeat the application daily for several weeks.

-Castor oil has strong antibacterial properties, supports the healing process of the skin, and helps to control the oil production of the skin.
+Castor oil has strong antibacterial properties, supports the skin’s healing process, and helps control the oil production of the skin.
 It will allow acne and milia to heal naturally.

-For the use of castor oil: Before going to bed, mix a ½ teaspoon of castor oil with a ½ teaspoon of olive oil.
-Spread the mixture on the face, massage gently and let it work overnight.
+For the use of castor oil: Before going to bed, mix a ½ teaspoon of castor oil with ½ teaspoon of olive oil.
+Spread the mixture on the face, massage gently, and let it work overnight.
 Repeat the application daily for several months.

-Aloe Vera helps to open the pores of the skin, has an anti-inflammatory effect, and supports the healing process of the skin.
+Aloe Vera helps to open the pores of the skin, has an anti-inflammatory effect, and supports the skin’s healing process.
 It can eliminate and remove milia.

 Honey provides the skin with moisture and essential antioxidants.
 It can also peel and remove dead skin cells in combination with other ingredients.